Join Us for the 2025 Native Student Application Workshop!

 Who should attend

-All Washington seniors applying as first-year students to UW Seattle are welcome.
+All Washington seniors applying as first-year students to the UW are welcome.
 Students who identify as American Indian/Alaska Native, Black/African American, Hispanic/Latino, Native Hawaiian/Pacific Islander, and/or Southeast Asian may find these workshops especially supportive.

 We look forward to helping you submit a standout application.